egemose/DroneVideoMeasure/README.md

 Demo data is available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3604005.svg)](https://doi.org/10.5281/zenodo.3604005) including a video demo of how to use the program.

+## Supported Drones

+* DJI

+Currently only flight logs from DJI drones are suppored.
+If you what support for other drones please create a issue with a flight log attached.

 ## Author

 Written by Henrik Dyrberg Egemose (hesc@mmmi.sdu.dk) as part of the InvaDrone and Back2Nature projects, research projects by the University of Southern Denmark UAS Center (SDU UAS Center).